SioKCronin/website/content/_index.md

-I am a software engineer with a love for machine learning, geometry, data engineering, and swarm intelligence.
+I am a software engineer with a love for machine learning, data engineering, and swarm intelligence.
 I began my career in cognitive neuroscience research, and have spent the past two years contracting at startups and collaborating on open source ML projects, including SwarmOpt and PySwarms.
 Here is a smattering of my